Sewer56/Sewer56.Patcher.Riders/README.md

 ## Generating Patches

 The patcher is actually a command line program that displays a UI only if it receives no parameters.
-For reference, try
+For reference, try:
 ```
 .\Sewer56.Patcher.Riders.Cli.exe --help
 ```

-You will get.
+You will get the following:
 ```
 Sewer56.Patcher.Riders 1.0.0
 Created by Sewer56, licensed under GNU GPL V3